YaslikS/KerdoIndexTRAINER-iOS/README.md

 # KerdoIndexTRAINER (iOS)

-Используется: Storyboard; Swift; Pods; pod 'Charts'; pod 'IQKeyboardManagerSwift', '6.3.0'; pod 'ReachabilitySwift'; pod 'FirebaseAuth'; pod 'FirebaseFirestore'; pod 'FirebaseDatabase'.
+Using/Используется: Storyboard; Swift; Pods; pod 'Charts'; pod 'IQKeyboardManagerSwift', '6.3.0'; pod 'ReachabilitySwift'; pod 'FirebaseAuth'; pod 'FirebaseFirestore'; pod 'FirebaseDatabase'.

 KerdoIndexTRAINER is an application that allows you to analyze the results of the kerdo index statistics of sportsmans.
 The Kerdo index is an indicator used to assess the activity of the autonomic nervous system.
 The index is calculated by the formula: